RudyMartin/dsai-2025/ASU/5-Lab Resources/code/readme.md

 # Untested code samples
-  - SEE github.com/Rudymartin/esp32 for all esp code
+  - SEE our public discussion repo github.com/Rudymartin/esp32 for all esp code